discus0434/lcm-sketch-progression/README.md

 - The app generates an image based on the previous state of the image.
 - You can intervene in the progress of the image generation by drawing on the canvas with a brush.
-- The prompt is updated periodically and randomly, so the generated image keeps changing uniquely.
+- As the prompt is updated periodically and randomly, the generated image keeps changing uniquely.

 ## Installation